Banque Nationale pour le Commerce et l'Industrie: Notable buildings in Paris

 The building immediately to the east at 2, boulevard des Italiens (and 1, boulevard Haussmann), on a wedge-shaped block marking the intersection of Boulevard des Italiens and Boulevard Haussmann, was built in 1925-1927 on a design by architects Louis Duhayon and Marcel Julien, with a striking rotunda at the tip.
 On the corner with rue Le Peletier, it replaced an earlier building that had successively been the Parisian branch office of the Russo-Chinese Bank, of its successor the Russo-Asiatic Bank from 1910, and of the short-lived Banca Italiana di Sconto from World War I to its collapse in 1921.
 It was annexed by the expanding BNCI in 1957 and was lightly remodeled by Marrast on that occasion to form part of the enlarged headquarters complex, including metalwork on the ground floor to host a foreign exchange office.
 A bridge was added in 1968 to connect the two buildings at the first-floor level.

+In 1951, the BNCI purchased the large compound of a former major department store, the Grands Magasins Dufayel in the working-class neighborhood near Boulevard Barbès in northern Paris.
+The BNCI had the building's 55-meter-high dome demolished in 1957 and used the compound for its sprawling securities services, with up to six thousand staff on site.
+In 2019, BNP Paribas sold the building for redevelopment.